/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 What Nonprofits Actually Want

 A clock that records time correctly means payroll runs clean and a board member asking about staff costs gets a straight answer.
 That's the first thing.
-The second is money: most nonprofits run on tight, restricted budgets, so the tool itself has to be cheap, and many vendors offer a nonprofit discount that makes it cheaper still.
+The second is money: Most nonprofits run on tight, restricted budgets, so the tool itself has to be cheap, and many vendors offer a nonprofit discount that makes it cheaper still.

 Quick Picks: The Best Time Clock Software for Nonprofits at a Glance